 May your Chanukah be filled with light.
 Chag Urim Sameach.

 Director of The Center for Jewish Living

-Free programs such as this are made possible by the generosity of donors to JCC Manhattan who deeply believe that there should be community places, spaces, and experiences that are accessible to everyone.
+Our gift to you.
+Free programs such as this are made possible by the generosity of donors to JCC Manhattan.

 As we reflect on gratitude this Chanukah, let us make social justice, tzedakah, and volunteerism a part of our celebration.